tirmizee/PL-SQL-ORACLE-Example/README.md

 - <b>CLOSE:</b> This statement is used to close the cursor and the memory allocated to the cursor will be released.

+### Cursor attributes

+- <b>%ROWCOUNT:</b> It tells how many rows are returned by the cursor.
+- <b>%ISOPEN:</b> This attribute returns Boolean which means TRUE if the cursor is open or else FALSE.
+- <b>%FOUND:</b> This attribute also returns Boolean.
+TRUE if successful fetch has been executed and FALSE if there is unsuccessful fetch (no row returned).
+- <b>%NOTFOUND:</b> This attribute returns opposite of the %FOUND attribute.
+FALSE if the row is fetched and TRUE if no row is fetched.

 #### Syntax

     CURSOR cursor_name IS select_statement;